Demographics of Hungary: Population and ethnic composition (1869–1910)

 Kniezsa's (1938) view on the ethnic map of the Kingdom of Hungary in the 11th century, based on toponyms.
 Kniezsa's view has been criticized by many scholars, because of its non-compliance with later archaeological and onomastics research, but his map is still regularly cited in modern reliable sources.
 One of the most prominent critics of this map was Emil Petrovici.

 Estimated ethnic map of the Kingdom of Hungary in 1495, created by the Hungarian Academy of Sciences based on their research.
 Hungarians are depicted in orange.
 The date 1495 is based on a nationwide registry conducted in the Kingdom of Hungary by commission of the royal treasury.
 The map shows the estimated absolute or relative linguistic majority of the local population based on the family names of taxpayers recorded in national or domanial registers, the linguistic analysis of the names of geographic objects and on various scholarly sources.

 Ethnic map of the Kingdom of Hungary in 1784 by the Hungarian Academy of Sciences, based on their researches.
 Hungarians are depicted in orange.
 The ethnic pattern of Hungary changed due to the centuries long wars and migration movements.

 The Red Map.
 Ethnic map of the Hungary proper publicized by the Hungarian delegation.
 Regions with population density below 20 persons/km^{2} are left blank and the corresponding population is represented in the nearest region with population density above that limit.
-The vibrant, dominant red color was deliberately chosen to mark Hungarians while the light purple color of the Romanians, who were already the majority in the whole of Transylvania back then, is shadow-like.
+The map is a smaller version of a more detailed map by Pál Teleki, in which a vibrant, dominant red color was deliberately chosen to mark Hungarians while the light purple color of the Romanians, who were already the majority in the whole of Transylvania back then, is shadow-like.

 In the Kingdom of Hungary, the 1910 census was based on mother tongue.
 According to the census, 54.4% of the inhabitants of Hungary were recorded to speak Hungarian as their native language.
 This number included the Jewish ethnic group (around 5% of the population according to a separate census on religion and about 23% of Budapest's citizenry) who were overwhelmingly Hungarian-speaking (the Jews tending to declare German as mother tongue due to the immigration of Jews of Yiddish/German mother tongue).